lucasvmx/Thunderbot/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Apache License.
-See `LICENSE` for more information.
+Distributed under the GPLv3.
+See [LICENSE](LICENSE) for more information.

 <!-- CONTACT -->
 ## Contact